-price of \$ (consisting of \$ aggregate principal amount of the 2016 Sub-Series A Bonds, plus a net original issue premium of \$, less an underwriter's discount of \$).
-Under the bond purchase contract to be entered into in con nnection with the purchase of the 2016 Sub-Series A Bonds, the Underwriters will be obligated to purchase all of the 2016 Sub-Series A Bonds if any are purchased, the obligation to make such purchase being subject to certain terms and conditions to be satisfied by the S SFPUC.
-The Underwriters have agreed to put rchase the 2016 Sub-Series B Bonds from the SFPUC at a purchase price of \$ (consisting of \$ a net original issue premium of \$ , less an underwriter's discount of \$).
-Under the bond purchase contract to be entered into in con nnection with the purchase of the 2016 Sub-Series B Bonds, the Underwriters will be obligated to purchase all of the 2016 Sub-Series B Bonds if any are purchased, the obligation to make such purchase being subject to certain terms and conditions to be satisfied by the S SFPUC.
+The 2016 Series C Bonds are being purchased by (the "Underwriter") as winner of a competitive bid conducted on , 2016.
+The Underwriter has agreed to purchase the 2016 Series C Bonds from the SFPUC at a purchase price of \$ (consisting of \$ aggregate principal amount of the 2016 Series C Bonds, [plus a net original issue premium] [less a net original discount] of \$ less an underwriter's discount of \$).
+Under the terms of its bid, the Underwriter will be obligated to purchase all of the 2016 Series C Bonds if any are purchased, the obligation to make such purchase being subject to certain terms and conditions to be satisfied by the SFPUC.